G-02NNL7GR5B

 83. Space Invaders (Comb Jellies)

-Subject: A bloom of Comb Jellies drifts by underneath the water surface.
-These free-floating Ctenophores are not Jellyfishes and do not sting.
-Their limited locomotion is generated by eight rows of hair-cilia that beat in coordinated waves.
-These strokes also generate iridescent light waves (iridescent light =is the phenomenon of certain surfaces that appear to gradually change colour as the angle of view or the angle of illumination changes, like in soap bubbles).
+The limited locomotion of comb jellies is generated by eight rows of hair-cilia, known as combs, that beat in coordinated waves.
+These strokes also generate iridescent light waves, which is the phenomenon of certain surfaces appearing to gradually change colour as the angle of view or the angle of illumination changes, as seen in soap bubbles.
+This phenomenon is not bioluminescence.

 Discover the beauty beneath the surface with our online Marine Wildlife Videography course!